-ARM Technical Director, Nick Henwood, is drafting a publication for the ARM Education Committee on rotomoldable polymers other than PE, PP, and PVC.
-Early drafts of each chapter will be published here every two weeks.
+ARM Technical Director, Nick Henwood, is sharing a series of articles on rotomoldable polymers other than PE, PP, and PVC.

 If you’re looking for a polymer that’s superior to polyethylene (PE) in terms of properties, ABS (acrylonitrile butadiene styrene terpolymer) is a good candidate.
 It’s a very popular choice made by injection molders who want to make great looking parts that are heat resistant and tough.